cwoodside1278/Christie--HIVE-Lab/database_creation/README.md

 The slimNT database is derived from Representative Proteomes (RPs) and Reference Proteome Groups (RPGs) provided by the Protein Information Resource (PIR).
 Users may select reference proteomes and viral reference proteomes based on configurable cutoff thresholds:

 * Higher cutoff values generate larger, more comprehensive databases that improve detection sensitivity at the cost of increased computational requirements.
 * Lower cutoff values produce smaller databases that enable faster querying but may preferentially detect more distantly related sequences.

 This flexibility allows users to balance speed and accuracy based on project goals and available resources.

-To ensure portability and reproducibility, slimNT is built using a Nextflow-based pipeline that automates database aggregation and construction.
-Detailed installation and usage instructions are provided in the slimNT repository.
+To ensure portability and reproducibility, slimNT is built using a Nextflow-based pipeline and shell that automates database aggregation and construction.
+Detailed installation and usage instructions are provided in the [slimNT repository](https://github.com/GW-HIVE/slimNT).

 # Intended Use